Get Tech Tips

 - Contact time on the surface

-So what causes air to hit dew point and condensate in undesigned places?
+So, what causes air to hit the dew point and condensate in undesigned places?
 It is either colder or more humid than it is designed to be in those places.

-In Florida we have many air handlers (fan coils) located in unconditioned garages.
-This is not a great design right off the bat, and add in the fact that we ALSO have high latent (humidity) load so we run the blowers at low CFM output for and we have a recipe for sweating (condensating) air handlers.
+In Florida, we have many air handlers (fan coils) located in unconditioned garages.
+That is not a great design right off the bat.
+Also, let's add in the fact that we ALSO have a high latent (humidity) load.
+So, we run the blowers at low CFM output, and we have a recipe for sweating (condensating) air handlers.

-Common knowledge about sweating vents tells us that when a vent sweats it should be sealed.
-This is true, because it is just a good practice, but also because it prevents unconditioned, moist air from entering in around the boot or can and condensing moisture around the vent and on the ceiling.
-In my experience sweating registers are more often caused by high humidity in the space, poor air velocity, low air temperature caused by low system CFM output or a combination of all three.
+Common knowledge about sweating vents tells us that we should seal a vent when it sweats.
+That's true because it's just good practice, but it's also because it prevents unconditioned, moist air from entering around the boot or can and condensing moisture around the vent and on the ceiling.
+In my experience, sweating registers more often result from high humidity in the space, poor air velocity, low air temperature caused by low system CFM output, or a combination of all three.

-The problem is that many techs will try to solve this by increasing system airflow.
-While increasing air flow will increase the register temperature it will also reduce the ability of the system to dehumidify resulting in high relative humidity in the space.
+The problem is that many techs will try to solve this problem by increasing system airflow.
+While increasing airflow will increase the registered temperature, it will also reduce the ability of the system to dehumidify, resulting in high relative humidity in the space.

 The best way to reduce sweating registers is to reduce or eliminate the effects of moisture “drivers” that introduce new moisture into the space in the first place.
-This can be done by properly ventilating bathrooms and kitchens, keeping doors and windows shut, improving the airtightness of the conditioned space and using an ERV to keep the space under neutral or slight positive pressure.
+That can be done by properly ventilating bathrooms and kitchens, keeping doors and windows shut, improving the airtightness of the conditioned space, and using an ERV to keep the space under neutral or slightly positive pressure.

-It is also helpful when designing fresh air systems in humid climates to only provide the amount of fresh air required and no more unless an enthalpy control system is in place.
+When designing fresh air systems in humid climates, it's also helpful to provide only the amount of fresh air required and no more unless an enthalpy control system is in place.

 It can also help to redesign registers and branch ducts to output the designed face velocity of the vent for better air mixing in the room.
-In extreme cases, supplementary dehumidification can be added to stop the issue once and for all.
+In extreme cases, we may add supplementary dehumidification to stop the issue once and for all.

-Ventilation ducts will often condense moisture on the inside when they are routed through spaces that will often be cooler than the air contained inside.
-This is why it is a good practice to insulate ventilation ducts in most climates unless the duct is run completely in the conditioned space.
+Ventilation ducts will often condense moisture on the inside when they are routed through spaces that are cooler than the air contained inside.
+That is why it's a good practice to insulate ventilation ducts in most climates unless the duct is run completely in the conditioned space.

 - The air in the duct is colder than designed

-- The ventilation around the duct is poor (some ducts are designed to be buried in insulation and others are not)
+- Ventilation around the duct is poor (some ducts are designed to be buried in insulation, and others are not)